hannesstruss/godot/README.md

 What is Godot?
 ==============

-Godot is a Gradle plugin to help you keep track of how much time you spend waiting for builds to finish.
+Do you like waiting?
+Godot is for passionate thumb-twiddlers of the quantified-self-era.
+A Gradle plugin to help you keep track of how much time you spend waiting for builds to finish.

 How to use this
 ---------------